MerosCrypto/Meros/docs/Protocol/Merit.md

 - Every Verification Packet's Merit is greater than significant.
 - Every Transaction's predecessors have Verification Packets either archived or in this Block.
 - Every Transaction either has yet to enter Epochs or is in Epochs.
-- Every Transaction doesn't compete with, or have parents which competed with and lost, Transactions archived 5 Blocks before the last Checkpoint.
+- Every Transaction doesn't compete with, or have parents which competed with and lost, finalized Transactions.
 - The sketch is properly constructed from the same data used to construct the Merkle.
 - Only new and unique Elements are archived.
 - No SendDifficulty, DataDifficulty, or GasPrice skips a nonce for their Merit Holder.
 That said, the Block may skip a nonce if the skipped nonce is present later in the Block.